 Articles that Linda wrote have appeared in “The New York Times,” “The Wall Street Journal” and “USA Today,” among many other publications.
 She helped pave the way for women in motorsports in the seventies as the first woman editorial staff member of “National Speed Sport News,” and more than 40 years later she still freelances for its successor, “Speed Sport” magazine.
 She is also the PR director of Gas City I-69 Speedway.

 She wrote four books (see LindaMansfieldBooks.com) and is working on a fifth.
+The work-in-progress is a middle-grade novel with an environmental theme.
 She has also edited six books for other authors.

 A native of Pennsylvania, Linda’s immediate family consists of her sister, Karen, who lives in the Keystone State.
-Linda lives on the west side of Indy with three cats.
+Linda lives on the west side of Indy with two cats.
+She was a horse owner for more than 30 years.
 A member of North since 2010, she became the church’s part-time communications coordinator on March 6, 2018.